 In terms of the product life cycle, the remote aspect of the team does not add to the complexity once there are established communication protocols and real-time dashboards to monitor progress.
 Agile processes are also well-matured to handle individual steps, whether with local or distributed teams.

 However, a product manager at Toptal, Darshan Dave, who has been working remotely for 15 years, emphasized that, if we look through the lens of large enterprise transformation programs, the main issues stem from alignment of priorities at a leadership level and acceptance at a business level.
 "Not everyone had the same priorities and alignment toward the common objective of what is being delivered.
 This leadership alignment was more critical than individual scrum teams," said Dave, who was coordinating a mission-critical transformation program across 20 countries.

 Leadership is definitely a key player in a remote environment and helps to combat miscommunication, hailing from many different countries where attitudes toward careers, work-life integration, and boundaries can vary greatly.
 Dave believes that acknowledging this diversity is an important element of engaging everyone and ultimately cultivating trust: “Ethnocultural sensitivity and awareness are extremely important.
-Take the time to know the teams, their culture, and working style - this is where product management leadership can play a big part to overcome challenges.”
+Take the time to know the teams, their culture, and working style - this is where leadership can play a big part to overcome product manager challenges.”